nexlanglxm/pands-problem-sheet/README.md

 ## E's
 This was a very difficult task as I found the coding relating to calling files and using os quite confusig at the beginning.

-The code calls in the os module to check if there is a file in place with the same name, and then it reads through the lines to see the number of 'e' characters which are in the file, then reads this back to the user
+The code calls in the os module to check if there is a file in place with the same name, and then it reads through the lines to see the number of 'e' characters which are in the file, then reads this back to the user.

 ## Plottask
 (https://www.tutorialspoint.com/matlab/matlab_plotting.htm)
 This task required a lot of learning and recalling of things I had not explored for a long time(math and graphs).
 But once it was working it was very rewarding.

-The histogram reads from the random.normal distribution and then displays when called in using the plt.show() And then in the second part of the code the function is plotted using the numpy array method and call in using the same function as the histogram
+The histogram reads from the random.normal distribution and then displays when called in using the plt.show().

+And then in the second part of the code the function is plotted using the numpy array method and call in using the same function as the histogram